dpayne5532/MakeChangeInC/README.md

 -Takeaway

 I am finding C to be less forign than I originally expected it to be.
-Coming from Swift, it's fascinating to see its foundations.
+Coming from Swift, it's fascinating to see Swifts foundations.
 For example, when limiting the decimal places shown to the end user, you use "specifier: %.2f" which I so recently learned comes directly from the C language.